 Importantly, we need to keep our focus on moving forward.
 With new research and new therapies, we have been able to prolong survival for lung cancer patients from just a few months to a few years.
 The advances should not be underestimated, but we need to move beyond this incremental benefit for the patients.
 This is where the role of patient advocacy groups’ is crucial.
 We can show a more complete picture of the patient experience to build a deeper understanding of why the progress we’ve made so far isn’t ‘mission accomplished’.
 Patients want to live a full and vibrant life; a few years added to a young life is an achievement but not nearly enough.
 We need to keep pushing the boundaries.

 Lung cancer treatment has advanced tremendously within the past 10 years, but the work is far from over.
-I will be excited to hear the discussions at ESMO this year about the significant progress we have made and as a dedicated advocate for patients, I will continue to do my part to push for better care, better treatments and new research.
+I will continue to do my part to push for better care, better treatments and new research.
 It is not reaching what we can but seeking to reach what we cannot.

 1. Tod A, et al. “Lung cancer treatment rates and the role of the lung cancer nurse specialist: a qualitative study” BMJ Open 2015;5:e008587. doi: 10.1136/bmjopen-2015-008587